 Step 5: Start to place your blog posts from your brainstorming session on your calendar.

 Keep holidays, industry and appropriate conferences and events, your vacations and personal plans, and seasons in mind.
-Start to sprinkle your ideas, and your types of media content, around your calendar to get a range of diversity as well as types of content.
+Start to sprinkle your ideas and your types of content around your calendar to get a range of diversity and types of content.
 Make sure your keywords track throughout your calendar.
-Take a good look at your long-term strategy to ensure that you are meeting it through your blog posts and not just sitting on one topic or missing out on opportunities.
+Take a good look at your long-term strategy to ensure that you meet it through your blog posts and not just sit on one topic or miss out on opportunities.

 Give yourself a chance to be surprised by how much content you can create and what fabulous ideas you have inside.
 Then put it all down into a plan that meets your goals, which makes you successful.
 You’ve got this!